Labour MP Ivan Lewis Is Under Investigation By The Party Over A Sexual Harassment Complaint

 "I felt really uncomfortable and scuttled away as fast as I could.
 I don’t think I had ever done anything to suggest I wanted to go into his house and drink champagne and do who whatever else he had in mind."

-The woman said that even though she had made it clear that she not was interested in a romantic or sexual relationship with Lewis, he continued to send her messages asking her to meet up with him outside of work.
+The woman said that even though she had made it clear that she was not interested in a romantic or sexual relationship with Lewis, he continued to send her messages asking her to meet up with him outside of work.
 She said she either ignored the requests or made her excuses, but he still persisted.

 “Over the next five days he sent messages asking to meet up three more times. it was really uncomfortable because it was my job to talk to him but I was also active in the Labour party so I couldn't just tell him where to go.
 I felt he was using his position of relative power to exert pressure on me."